quantapix/qalugo/qalugo/xcontent/docs/getting-started/introduction.md

 - Dropdowns for displaying and positioning (also requires [Popper](https://popper.js.org/))
 - Modals for displaying, positioning, and scroll behavior
 - Navbar for extending our Collapse plugin to implement responsive behavior
+- Offcanvases for displaying, positioning, and scroll behavior
 - Toasts for displaying and dismissing
 - Tooltips and popovers for displaying and positioning (also requires [Popper](https://popper.js.org/))
 - Scrollspy for scroll behavior and navigation updates